 Both gravity-feed and fuel-pump systems may incorporate a fuel primer into the system.
 The fuel primer is used to draw fuel from the tanks to vaporize fuel directly into the cylinders prior to starting the engine.
 During cold weather, when engines are difficult to start, the fuel primer helps because there is not enough heat available to vaporize the fuel in the carburetor.
 It is important to lock the primer in place when it is not in use.
-If the knob is free to move, it may vibrate out during flight and can cause an excessively rich mixture.
+If the knob is free to move, it may vibrate out of position during flight which may cause an excessively rich fuel-air mixture.
 To avoid overpriming, read the priming instructions for the aircraft.